karleee/mini-pokedex/README.md

 To see the most up to date version, please visit [the homepage](https://nookbnb.herokuapp.com/#/).

 ## Technologies Used
-* Routing – Express
-* Database – MongoDB
+* Database – Postgres
-* Libraries – Mongoose, React
+* Libraries – React, Redux
-* Server Environment – NodeJS
+* Server Environment – Ruby on Rails

 ## Feature Spotlight